Lotfi-D/project_the_movie_db/README.md

 - List of movies is displayed.
 - Filter movies by categories.
-- You can search a movie with the searchbar.
+- Search a movie with the searchbar.

 ### 3. Details Movie Page